-At the end of the 16th century, timber used by the Kaga clan, which governed the area mainly in the south of present-day Ishikawa prefecture, used the Shogawa river to float logs down stream.
-This is how the handling of timber began and the logs were stored in a pool within the district of Shogawa-cho, which became the largest collection point for timber in the Hokuriku region.
+At the end of the 16th century, the Kaga clan, which governed an area in what is now Ishikawa Prefecture, floated timber down the Shogawa river.
+Logs were stored in a lumberyard in the district of Shogawa-cho, which became the largest collection point for timber in the Hokuriku region.

-The characteristics are in how each type of wood has its own unique natural appeal.
-The tree rings appear in various shapes, and these are expressed in many ways, creating a uniquely deep color tone that brings out the wood grain.
-The artisans continue to polish their craft, with the goal of creating items that bring out the warmth in the wood.
+Turned wood products are characterized by the unique qualities of each type and piece of wood used.
+Annual tree rings appear in a variety of shapes and sizes, and these can be used in different ways to create a deep color that brings out the woodgrain.
+The artisans continue to hone their craft, with the goal of creating items that bring out the warmth of the wood.

 How to make

-After the timber has been sawed, it is stacked and naturally dried for six months to a year.
-The items are roughly hewn, then dried in a kiln until the wood has just 8% moisture content.
-They are then rehydrated and finished on a lathe.
+After the timber has been sawed, it is stacked and dried naturally for between six months and a year.
+The timber is then roughly hewn and dried in a kiln until the wood has an 8% moisture content.
+After being rehydrated, the wood is turned on a lathe.